MollyDuggan/clear-pantheon-et-cache/README.md

 # clear-pantheon-et-cache
-The fastest way to clear the et-cache folder typically located at Pantheon~/files/uploads/et-cache.
+The fastest way to clear the et-cache folder typically located at Pantheon~/files/et-cache.
+Pantheon's ~/files folder is an aliasfor ~/wp-content/uploads.

 ### What it does?
 This project is designed to delete contents of the et-cache folder.